kdeldycke/e107-importer/readme.txt

 = 1.1 =
 * Add import of forums and threads to bbPress WordPress plugin.
+* Parse BBCode and e107 constants in forums and thread.
 * Make e107 user import optional.
 This needs you to set a pre-existing WordPress user that will take ownership of all imported content.
 * Add an entry in the FAQ regarding script ending prematurely.